linhenry2004/linhenry2004/README.md

 - 👋 Hi, I’m @linhenry2004
 - 👀 I’m interested in Rubik's Cubes, Robotics, Programming, Engineering, and Music
-- 🌱 I’m currently learning Python as a 12th grader in Taiwan
+- 🌱 I’m a 12th grader in Taiwan, intended to major in Electrical/Mechanical Engineering in the future.
 - 📫 How to reach me: Message me via Gmail: linhenry2004@gmail.com